The light is returning.

 2-3T Apple cider vinegar

-Small knob of fresh turmeric
+Small knob of fresh ginger and turmeric or about ½-1t powdered versions of each

 1-2t Raw organic honey